 4.3.
 Lewdness or intoxication in the presence of a child – PC 273(g)

-A prosecutor must prove three elements in order to successfully convict a person under PC 273(g).
-These are that the defendant:
+A prosecutor must prove three elements in order to successfully convict you under PC 273(g).
+These are that you:

 - had the care or custody of a child, and either